Tomorrowland (Disney Parks): Former shops

-Shanghai Disneyland Park
+Shanghai Disneyland

 History

 Shanghai Disneyland's Tomorrowland is the newest, opening with the resort on June 16, 2016.
 Unlike the other 5 Tomorrowlands around the world, this one is on the left side of the park instead of being on the right side.
 Also this Tomorrowland does not feature Space Mountain, and instead features the TRON Lightcycle Power Run.
 Instead of a classic spinning rockets attraction, Shanghai's park includes a spinning Jet Packs ride.
 There is a new version of Disney's popular Buzz Lightyear dark ride called Buzz Lightyear Planet Rescue, utilizing new technology different from that of the versions of the ride located at other Disney parks.
 TRON Realm opened on September 20, 2016 to make it the first expansion for the park.